BerkeleyHCI/SlideSpecs/README.md

     cd app && meteor build --server-only ../output
     # TODO - move this to server, install reqs, run

+##### Data Import/Export

+To export data from production, use [`export.sh`](./export.sh).
+Move the files in a location specified in `import/api/storagePath.js`.
+Import the mongoDB records into a running meteor application with `mongoimport`, shown in the [`import.sh`](./import.sh json-folder/) script.
+Copy from remote server:

+     scp -i ~/.ssh/slidespecs slidespecs.berkeley.edu:/Users/jwrnr/Code/research-slidespecs/data.tar.gz .

+Installing `mongodb` may be required to use `mongoimport`: `brew install mongodb`

 [more instructions here](/app)